NHSDigital/record-a-vaccination-guidance/app/maternity/adding-patients.md

 ## Sensitive Flags (S-Flags) and patients who have died

-Patients with an S-Flag or who have died will not appear in your list of patients alongside any vaccination information.
-Instead, those patients will be on a separate page called ‘Import issues’.
-You will be able to see why each patient has been put on this page.
+We recommend you do not upload patients with an S-Flag or who have died.

+These patients will not appear in your list of patients alongside any vaccination information.
+Instead, they will appear on a separate page called ‘Import issues’ with a note to say why they are there.

+If a patient who is already in your list of patients is given an S-Flag or dies, they will move to the ‘Import issues’ page when the information in the service updates overnight.

+However, if a patient has an S-flag removed, they will not currently move from the ‘Import issues’ page to your list of patients.

 ## If a patient has no NHS number